 - a.
-Each memorial will be scored by a panel of judges knowledgeable in the areas of international and/or environmental law. - b.
+For the International Finals, each memorial will be scored by a panel of judges knowledgeable in the areas of international and/or environmental law. - b.
 The scores will be averaged, and that average will be the memorial score used throughout the International Finals; however, the memorial score will not be used to determine the Championship Round winner. - c.
 Memorials will be graded for both content and style.
-The factors memorial judges will consider include, but are not limited to, the following: legal substance; use of authority and extent of research; issue analysis; logic and reasoning; clarity and organization; persuasiveness; thoroughness; style; grammar; spelling; citation frequency and form; and compliance with Competition rules.
+The factors memorial judges will consider include, but are not limited to, the following: legal substance; use of authority and extent of research; issue analysis; logic and reasoning; clarity and organization; persuasiveness; thoroughness; style; grammar; spelling; citation frequency and form; and compliance with Competition rules, including formatting rules.